floydpink/old.harimenon.com/source/index.markdown

 ### Welcome!

-I am a software developer and have been one for more than a decade now at the <a href="#" title="2013-02-24 01:00" onclick="return false;">time</a> of this writing.
-I love web technologies in general with a growing favoritism towards the richness on the client side stuff, though have been faring quite okay with .NET/C# as well.
+I am a software developer and have been one for more than a decade now at the <a href="#" title="2013-08-07 11:12" onclick="return false;">time</a> of this writing.
+I love web technologies in general with a growing favoritism towards the richness on the client side stuff; and have had quite a few years worth of .NET/C# exposure as well.

-Have been doing a little bit of Android/PhoneGap/jQuery-Mobile kinda stuff off late and would love to keep doing more of these.
+Outside of my day-job, I have been doing a little bit of Android/iOS/PhoneGap/jQuery-Mobile kinda stuff off late and would love to keep doing more of these.
+I have also done a fair bit of ember.js and also some knockout.js and using these for writing powerful mobile apps with Cordova/PhoneGap is what's been keeping me busy off late.
 Learning Ruby has been another thing I've been yearning to do for quite some time and I hope I would get around to doing that real soon.
-I have also done a more-than-fair share of good ol' mainframes for the first few years, and would like to see that as bygone.
+I have also done a more-than-fair share of good ol' mainframes for the first few years, and would like to see that as a bygone past!

 I love StackOverflow, GitHub, Hacker News and Twitter (not necessarily in that order).